RetroDECK/ES-DE/USERGUIDE-DEV.md

 Finally you need to add the 3dSen game ID to each file.
 The RetroBat project maintains a list of supported game IDs for the 3dSen emulator that you can find here:\
 https://wiki.retrobat.org/systems-and-emulators/supported-game-systems/game-consoles/nintendo-game-consoles/nes-3d

-To launch the .3dsen files you'll need to use the alternative emulator entry _3dSen (Wine)_ or _3dSen (Standalone)_ depending on your operating system.
+To launch the .3dsen files you'll need to use the alternative emulator entry _3dSen (Wine)_, _3dSen (Proton)_  or _3dSen (Standalone)_ depending on your operating system.
 As you're unlikely to use 3dSen as your primary NES or Famicom emulator it's recommended to set this on a per-game basis using the metadata editor.

 ### Nintendo Wii U